0atman/noboilerplate/scripts/34-Plain-Text-Team.md

 [https://github.com/0atman/noboilerplate/](https://github.com/0atman/noboilerplate/)

 notes:
-Everything you see in this video: script, links, and images are part of a plain-text markdown document available freely on github under a public domain licence.
+Everything you see in this video: script, links, and images are part of a plain-text markdown document available freely on GitHub under a public domain licence.

 ---

 # First World Problems

 notes:
-If you've worked in a web team, tech team or any dgital creative team, you've likely felt the pain.
+If you've worked in a web team, tech team or any digital creative team, you've likely felt the pain.

 - Bad software,
 - constantly changing processes,
 - and lots and lots of meetings.

-I talked about some of these problems in my Agile video that made me a lot of friends.
+I discussed some of these problems in my Agile video that made me a lot of friends.
 But today, I want to go bigger.
 You can solve all these problems in a single blow.